SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

 This includes only internal failures; the efforts of outside investigation just make things worse for would-be conspirators.

-He is also well aware of the [backfire effect](https://en.wikipedia.org/wiki/Belief_perseverance), and how conspiracy-minded people when presented with evidence like this may just dig in
+Second, Grimes is also well aware of the [backfire effect](https://en.wikipedia.org/wiki/Belief_perseverance), when conspiracy-minded people presented with evidence like this may just dig in deeper:
-deeper:

 > The grim reality is that there appears to be __a cohort so ideologically invested in a
 > belief that for whom no reasoning will shift, their convictions impervious to the